Bit-Quill/amazon-timestream-odbc-driver/src/markdown/setup/windows-dsn-configuration.md

 ## Notes

-- When PropertiesFileCredentialsProvider or Instanceprofilecredentialsprovider is selected as credentials provider class, the access key ID, secret access key and session token fields will be disabled as they are not needed.

-- Similarly, when Okta or AAD is selected for IdpName field, the access key ID, secret access key and session token fields will be disabled as they are not needed.
+- When Okta or AAD is selected for AuthType field, the access key ID, secret access key and session token fields will be disabled as they are not needed.

 - Balloons would appear as tips when wrong input is entered for selected field.
 Clicking out of the field would cause the balloon to temporarily disappear.